rollerozxa/boxsmasher/README.md

 Dragging the folder over the LÖVE runtime works too.
 For more information see the [LÖVE Wiki](https://love2d.org/wiki/Getting_Started) on how to run.

-## Prototype
-There is a prototype in `_prototype.lua`.
-Rename it to main.lua and run...

-## Stuff used
-- LÖVE game framework
-	- Box2D physics library as part of LÖVE's physics module
-- breezefield (wrapper around LÖVE's physics module)
-- json.lua (Lua JSON (de)serialisation library)

 ## Notes

 zipping up into a .love: